IsaiahDuarte/SharpTree/README.md

 - **PowerShell Integration**: Easily importable into PowerShell 5.1 or 7 scripts for automation and scripting tasks.
 - **Multi-Targeted**: Compatible with both modern .NET environments (.NET 8) and legacy systems via .NET 4.8 for PowerShell 5.1.
 - **Exception Handling**: Robust error handling to manage I/O operations gracefully.

+## Upcoming Features

+- **ControlUp SBA**: Not an official script, but a way to import the SBA with instructions on possible dll usage. https://support.controlup.com/docs/script-based-actions-sba?
+- **MinSize parameter**: Size threashold for the node children but still calculates total size.

 ## Prerequisites